Anita Baker: 1958–82: Early life, career beginnings and Chapter 8

-1983–89: The Songstress, Rapture and Giving You the Best That I Got
+1983–88: The Songstress, Rapture and Giving You the Best That I Got

 Baker released her debut solo album, The Songstress, in May 1983.
 The album produced four singles: "No More Tears" and its B-side, "Will You Be Mine", "Angel" and "You're the Best Thing Yet".
-"Angel" became Baker's first top ten single, reaching number five on the R&B charts in late 1983.
+"Angel" became Baker's first R&B top ten single, reaching number five on the R&B chart in late 1983.
 "You're the Best Thing Yet" followed it in the R&B top 40 early the following year.

-Despite this early success, Baker later complained that she hadn't received any royalties from the work.
+Despite this early success, Baker later complained that she had not received any royalties from the work.
 In addition, the label delayed work on Baker's follow-up of The Songstress.
-By 1984, after two years, Baker sought to leave the label but was sued by Smith for breach of contract in 1985.
+By 1984, after two years, Baker sought to leave the label, but was sued by Smith for breach of contract in 1985.
 After months in court debating the matter, it was concluded that Baker should be allowed to record for other labels, winning the case against Beverly Glen label owner Otis Smith.
 Baker then signed with the Warner Music Group-associated Elektra Records label in 1985 and began working on her next album.
 Her Elektra contract allowed the singer to have creative control and produce her own music.

-Baker used her old Chapter 8 bandmate, songwriter and producer Michael J. Powell on her first Elektra album, though label execs were initially unhappy with her choice of Powell over more established producers.